shashankcic/hello-world/README.md

 Hi!
 I am Shashank.

-Here, we have 'Hello, World!' command in different programming languages.
+Here, we have 'Hello, World!' command in 9 different programming languages.
+Will add more as I learn more languages.